-Mortgage Professional Practices is the only on-demand classroom style course which presents the “Best Mortgage Practices” as described by a person who does the job and has succeeded.
+Mortgage Professional Practices is the only on-demand classroom style program of courses which presents the “Best Mortgage Practices” as described by a person who does the job and has succeeded.

-Mortgage Professional Practices is a detail study of the primary components of the steps needed to originate a residential mortgage loan in all 50 states.
+Mortgage Professional Practices is a detail study of the primary components of the steps needed to originate a profitable and compliant residential mortgage loan in all 50 states.

 The knowledge acquired will enable an individual to understand the importance of following a complete process.
-The process must pre-qualify better customers for you and your company.
-As described in detail the program gives mortgage originators, processors, underwriters, and closers a complete understanding of what makes a good mortgage loan and how to best work with people to close a loan on time without constant changes or touches to the file.
+The process pre-qualifies better customers for you and your company.
+As described in detail with example applications, the program gives mortgage originators, processors, and underwriters a complete understanding of what makes a good mortgage loan.
+This program presents the “How To” best work with your customer and staff to close a loan on time without constant changes or touches to the file.

 Debra Killian, Certified Residential Mortgage Specialist, presents a story of over 25 years originating mortgage loans, what to do and what not to do.
 Debra Killian is the control person of her company which has funded over 3,600 loans totaling over $1 billion.
 Each loan customer was referred to her company by following the practices as described in this course.
 During a 5 year period her company attracted over 15,000 customers and closed loans with 2,500 customers, some multiple times with no advertising using the methods described in this program.